AAA1459/SkinModHelper/docs/guide/skinconfig/CharacterConfig.md

 DeathParticleColor
 -----------------------------------
-Some entities will generate their own particle with it's color, you can use this to recolor that particle.
+Some entities will generate their own death particle with it's color, you can use this to recolor that particle.
 ```
 DeathParticleColor: [use six digit RGB hex code]
 ```